grymmjack/qb64pe-wiki-to-markdown/markdown_files/OPENFILEDIALOG$.md

 * defaultPathAndFile$ is the default path that will be used by the dialog box if not changed by the user
 * filterPatterns$ are the file filters separated using "|" (e.g., "*.png|*.jpg|*.gif")
 * singleFilterDescription$ is the single filter description (e.g., "Image files")
-* allowMultipleSelects& can be 0 (false) or -1 (true) if multiple file selection is to be allowed.
-If omitted, then this defaults to 0 (false)
+* allowMultipleSelects& can be false(0) or true(-1) if multiple file selection is to be allowed.
+If omitted, then this defaults to false(0)
 </blockquote>

 #### DESCRIPTION